moliver28/resume/_pages/art.md

 layout: page
 permalink: /art/
 title: Art
-description: a reporsitory of art work over the years
+description: a repository of art work over the years

 ---